joshostblom/store-app/README.md

 9. **Sale Information:** Sale details include the start and end dates, applicable products or categories, and the discount amount (dollar amount or percentage).

 10. **User Privacy:** Users can be confident that their information and cart contents are kept private and secure, with no visibility into other users' data.

-## Getting Started

-To get started with the Online Store App, follow these steps:

-1. **Installation:** Clone this repository to your local machine.

-2. **Setup:** Set up the required environment, including web server and database configurations.

-3. **Database Initialization:** Initialize the database with the provided schema to store products, sales, and user data.

-4. **Configuration:** Customize the application to suit your specific market and product offerings.
-Update product categories, prices, and sales information as needed.

-5. **Development:** Start developing your Online Store's frontend and backend.
-Ensure that business logic and database interactions are handled correctly and securely.

-6. **Testing:** Thoroughly test all features, ensuring that users can browse, select, and purchase products without issues.

-7. **Deployment:** Deploy the Online Store App to a web server to make it accessible to users.